nkane/nkane.github.io/_posts/2018-08-12-win32-software-renderer-lesson-1:-getting-started.markdown

 * Parameter: **hPrevInstance**, a handle to the previous instance of the application.
 This parameter is always NULL.
 	* Type: **HINSTANCE**

-* Paramter: **lpCmdLine**, the command line for the application, excluding the program name.
+* Parameter: **lpCmdLine**, the command line for the application, excluding the program name.
 	* Type: **LPSTR**, is a pointer to a null-terminated string of 8-bit Windows (ANSI) characters.
 This type is declared in WinNT.h as follows:
 	``` c
 	typedef CHAR *LPSTR;